Bernadine Oliver-Kerby and William Waiirua to join new AM show in 2022 - NZ Herald

 Oliver-Kerby will also present AM Early from 5.30am weekdays.

-"I simply cannot wait to be a part of the team on the new AM adventure," says Bernadine.
+"I simply cannot wait to be a part of the team on the new AM adventure," she said.

 "From admiring the show from my couch at home - to now being a part of creating it – is a huge honour.
 I know the team both in front of the camera and behind it, and I can't wait to share our mornings with New Zealand."